 Considerations for fatigue during COVID-19

-When assessing risks and establishing controls relating to fatigue for the workforce related to COVID-19 consider the impact of travel restrictions on workers.
+When assessing risks and establishing controls relating to fatigue for the workforce in response to COVID-19 consider the impact of travel restrictions and requirements on workers.

 For more information on fatigue management, visit Guidance about preventing and managing fatigue.